AusNet Services Board members

-Mr Tan is a Director of Singapore Power Limited and Chairman of that company's Nominating Committee and a member of its Executive and Audit Committees.
 He also sits on the boards of Singapore Urban Redevelopment Authority and St Gabriel's Foundation.
 He is the Chairman of the School Management Committee of Assumption English School and a member of the Singapore Land Transport Authority's Kuala Lumpur-Singapore High Speed Rail Advisory Board.
 Mr Tan has also served as a Director of Singapore Power Limited.

 Mr Tan spent his earlier career as a civil engineer before becoming a qualified legal practitioner holding offices of Deputy Senior State Counsel and Deputy Public Prosecutor in both the civil and criminal divisions of the Attorney-General's Chambers, and Deputy Director of the Commercial Affairs Department in Singapore.
 Mr Tan joined private practice in 1993, and was appointed Senior Counsel in 2006.
 He is currently the Deputy Chairman of WongPartnership LLP.